 The procedure for placing a composite resin dental filling is a routine treatment that we do every day at The Dental Center of North Augusta.
 Here’s how it works:

 - Drs.
-Norton, Ross, DuBose or Olson isolate the tooth from saliva to keep it dry.
+DuBose or Norton isolate the tooth from saliva to keep it dry.

 - Any dental decay is removed.